jyunhan/accessment/asec_demo/README.md

 ## Installation guide
 Please dive into backend & frontend folders, you can see each applications' install process and launch commands.

-## Memo:
+## Time spent:
-Has spent 11 hours in this edition.
+Total 13 hours in work.

 ## Thinking Map
 ### Persistency Storage